ilanschnell/bitarray/doc/bitfields.rst

 Bit-field structures
 ====================

-The ``bitarray.bitfields`` module packs and unpacks fixed-width, bit-level structures.
+Bitarray 3.12 added the ``bitarray.bitfields`` module, for packing and unpacking fixed-width, bit-level structures.
 A format string describes a sequence of fields.
 Values can be packed into a bitarray and unpacked again without requiring byte alignment.